ethereum/staking-deposit-cli/README.md

 ###### `generate-bls-to-execution-change` Arguments

-You can use `bls-to-execution-change --help` to see all arguments.
+You can use `generate-bls-to-execution-change --help` to see all arguments.
 Note that if there are missing arguments that the CLI needs, it will ask you for them.

 | Argument | Type | Description |
 | -------- | -------- | -------- |